“The only certainties in life are death, taxes and bugs in code.” – Anonymous

 – System Testing – Where the compliance of the entire system with technical requirement is verified

 – Acceptance Testing – Where the compatibility of software with user’s requirement is validated.

 - AUTOMATED TESTING: Also known as test automation, it is done by using another software to test scripts in order to verify the software product and find out about any possible errors and bugs.
 It is basically automating the manual testing process.
 This helps in saving time and cost.
 Moreover, automated testing is assisted with re-run scenarios which ultimately improves accuracy and decreases the chances of mistakes.

 Developers are, first and foremost, human beings.
-And, no human can be error free.
-This universal truth makes software testing one of the most essential part of software development.
+And, no human can be error-free.
+This universal truth makes software testing one of the most essential parts of software development.

 Over time, software testing has gained the importance it rightfully deserved.
-We will tell you what makes software testing one of the most essential part of development –
+We will tell you what makes software testing one of the most essential parts of development –

 - IT HELPS SAVE COST – Yes, you heard it right.
-While many novices argue that software testing is an unnecessary and even over paid job, the researchers say otherwise.
+While many novices argue that software testing is unnecessary and even overpaid job, the researchers say otherwise.

 An error found out in the developmental phase helps in eliminating the chances of a big roadblock later.
 It always costs less to fix a small error than a big bug.